-The iconic Shibuya Crossing is on most visitors “things to do in Tokyo” attraction itinerary thanks to being dubbed the busiest crossing in Japan, and possibly the world with up to 3000 people at busy times crossing all at once in all directions.
-This also means it won’t be difficult to find by yourself when it’s insanely packed.
+The iconic Shibuya Crossing is a must-visit attraction in Tokyo.
+It’s on most visitors’ “things to do” itinerary.
+The crossing is dubbed the busiest in Japan and possibly the world.
+During busy times, up to 3000 people cross all at once in all directions.
+This also means it won’t be challenging to find by yourself when it’s insanely packed.

 Plus, the rooftop of the newish MAG’s Park has a high elevation to give some of the best views and is open daily from 11 am until 11 pm.

 Looking for some affordable places to eat after checking out the crossing?
 Check out these cheap eats hotspots in Shibuya!

 Dress up as your favorite video game character, hop into a go-cart, and explore Tokyo on this one-of-a-kind guided tour of the city.
 There are few places in the world that embrace pop culture and subculture quite like Japan.
 In Tokyo, you can drive right into that culture and explore the city not on foot or by bus, but by go kart.

 If you’re above 18 and have an international driver’s license, go for it!
 It’s such a unique experience for anyone visiting Japan.
 Most of the tours pass through Tokyo Tower, Roppongi, and Shibuya while pedestrians try to take pictures and videos of you.
 Talk about being a celebrity!